e2b-dev/E2B/packages/cli/README.md

 ```

 ## Commands
-By default, commands are refering to the environment defined by a `dbk.toml` in the directory where you called the command.
+By default, commands are referring to the environment defined by a `dbk.toml` in the directory where you called the command.

 All commands can be called with a `--path <path-to-dir>` flag that changes the directory where the command will be called, without the need to call `cd`.